asminpaudel141/java-100program/README.md

 # 55.How to Generate random number in Java Program
 # 56.How to Generate random number in Java Program
 # 57.How to Generate random number in Java Program
+# 58.How to Generate random number in Java Program